Natural Gas Vehicle Emissions

 Argonne National Laboratory's GREET model estimates the life cycle petroleum use and greenhouse gas (GHG) emissions of light-duty vehicles running on compressed natural gas (CNG) and liquefied natural gas (LNG).
 Based on this model, natural gas emits approximately 6%-11% lower levels of GHGs than gasoline throughout the fuel life cycle.
 The GHG emissions impacting the CNG and LNG life cycle are predominately the result of production-phase fuel leakage.
 When comparing the life cycle emissions of the two types of natural gas, CNG and LNG are nearly identical.
 CNG production uses less petroleum and emits fewer GHGs than LNG, because compressing natural gas requires less energy than liquefying it.

-Renewable Natural Gas (RNG), also known as biogas, digester gas, or landfill gas, refers to natural gas from unconventional sources where biological processes (like anaerobic digestion) produce biomethane from organic matter.
-Natural gas derived in this fashion is considered a renewable fuel because the original source of the carbon, in the decomposed waste, can be traced back to the organic source that created it.
-Until recently RNG was either vented to the atmosphere or captured and burned off in a collection system.
-Because it is chemically identical to fossil natural gas, yet produces far fewer GHG emissions, the blending of relatively small quantities of RNG with fossil natural gas can provide significant life cycle GHG benefits.
-In a 2011 study of RNG production pathways, Argonne National Laboratory concluded that all RNG pathways show significantly less GHG emissions and fossil fuel consumption than conventional fossil fuel natural gas and gasoline.
+Because renewable natural gas (RNG), also known as biomethane, is chemically identical to fossil natural gas, yet yields far fewer GHG emissions during the production process, the blending of relatively small quantities of RNG with fossil natural gas can provide significant life cycle GHG emission benefits.
+In a 2011 study of RNG production methods, Argonne National Laboratory concluded that all RNG methods show significantly less GHG emissions and fossil fuel consumption than conventional fossil natural gas and gasoline.

 Overall, CNG and LNG are both clean-burning fuels and perform well against current vehicle emissions standards.